DivergentClouds/metasubleq/readme.txt

 Comments:

- Line comments are started by a semicolon
+ Comments are started by a semicolon and last until the end of the line
- Block comments do not exist

-Includes:
+Imports:

- Additional files may be included via the !include command For example:
+ Additional files may be imported via the ! symbol at the start of a line For example:
-  !include name path/to/file
+   !name path/to/file

+ Anything after the name on that line is counted as part of the file path

- Macros and global variables from that file can then be accessed as name.macro or name.variable
+ Macros and global variables from that file can then be accessed as name!macro or name!variable

- Includes may not be accessed directly outside of the file that included them Names may not conflict
+ Imports may not be accessed directly outside of the file that included them

 Notes:

- Metasubleq is not sensitive to additional whitespa Metasubleq is case sensitive
+ Metasubleq is not whitespace sensitive
+   (aside from imports and comments, see those sections for more details) Metasubleq is case sensitive
  Names are of the form [_a-zA-Z][_a-zA-Z0-9]